-As an exception of this general rule, immovable property is taxed at the place where it is located (unilateral exemption).
+As an exception of this general rule, immovable property is taxed at the place in which it is located (unilateral exemption).

-The unilateral tax rules are also applied in international circumstances unless a double tax treaty limits the taxation right of the canton.
-This may, for example, be the case if a fixed place of business (permanent establishment) is included in the inheritance.
+The unilateral tax rules are also applicable in international circumstances unless a double-tax treaty limits the taxation right of the canton.
+This may be the case if a fixed place of business (permanent establishment) is included in the inheritance.